jnozzi/cocoadev.com/SiteContent/General/SmallSocketsWriteDataProblem.markdown

 Your program should deal gracefully with all of these, and any other pathological scenarios you can come up with.

-[[SmallSockets]] should provide a way to get a notification or callback when new data arrives.
+General/SmallSockets should provide a way to get a notification or callback when new data arrives.
 You can read the data from there.
 That will solve your current problem.
 As you can see, sleeping for arbitrary amounts of time is not going to work in the general case at all.
 As for taking care of the rest of these potential problems, well, that's what makes network programming so fun!

 ----
 I have a question regarding general socket use.
 If you're behind a network, and you use a program such as AIM or whatever, how does the router/AIM server know exactly which computer to go to on the network.
 Let's say there are multiple people on AIM...don't they all show up as the same IP address to the AIM server?
 I've never known how that works...someone want to try to clue me in?

-''Look up Network Address Translation, which is how these routers work.''
+*Look up Network Address Translation, which is how these routers work.*

 ----